Corvimae/nodecg-cartographer/README.md

 `assetsKey` (string, optional) - The name of the [assets](https://www.nodecg.dev/docs/assets/) category to carousel between.
 If `assetsKey` and `assetsBundle` are both set, `src` is ignored.
 Note that the resolution of the image is fixed, so assets should be uploaded with a consistent resolution.

 `assetsBundle` (string, optional) - The name of the NodeCG bundle that the [assets](https://www.nodecg.dev/docs/assets/) category to use is defined in.
 If `assetsKey` and `assetsBundle` are both set, `src` is ignored.

+#### `iframe`
+An iframe that stretches to fit its container.
+Accepts any property that React accepts for an iframe.

+In most cases you should build your [own layout item](#custom-layout-items), but they can be useful to include a component from a legacy layout system until you're able to reimplement it as a Cartographer component.

 #### Additional schema properties